directus/directus/readme.md

 ## Feature Requests ##
-If you would like to request or vote for new Directus features please visit our [Feathub page](http://feathub.com/directus/directus).
+If you would like to request or vote for new Directus features please visit our [FeatHub page](http://feathub.com/directus/directus).

 [![Feature Requests](http://feathub.com/directus/directus?format=svg)](http://feathub.com/directus/directus)

 ## Having Problems? ##
 Think you discover a bug?
 First, read through our [Docs](https://github.com/directus/docs) to be sure – then submit a ticket to our [GitHub Issues](https://github.com/directus/directus/issues/new).
-And if you already know a good solution, we love [pull-requests](https://github.com/directus/directus/pulls)!
+And if you already know a good solution, we love [pull-requests](https://github.com/directus/directus/pulls)! **For all security related issues, please chat with us directly through [getdirectus.com](http://getdirectus.com/).**

 ## Documentation ##